 The best way to successfully implement a knowledge sharing platform for sales enablement is by making sure your employee sees its value.
 In other words, you need to have valuable content inside the tool that will lead to a sale.

-Pre-populate your community with engaging content to give your new members something to interact with right out of the box.
-The tool should be home to all of their most prized information.
-The sales professional needs to be able to find answers to their clients’ questions quickly and efficiently.
-If they can’t find the information they need, there needs to be a quick way for them to reach out to their community to get the answer to their question.
+Pre-populate your knowledge sharing community with engaging content to give your new members something to interact with right out of the box.
+The tool should be home to all of their most valuable information.
+The sales professional needs to be able to find answers to their clients’ and prospects’ questions quickly and efficiently.
+If they can’t find the information they need through a search, there needs to be a quick way for them to reach out to their community to get the answer to their question.

 The sales rep immediately got online to post a question to his community in hopes that someone, somewhere had a similar presentation.
-Less than five minutes later, a marketing manager in London respond to his questions with the exact presentation attached.
+Less than five minutes later, a marketing manager in London responded to his questions with the exact presentation attached.
 The sales executive went into the meeting armed with the necessary information to close the deal.
 The rapid response would not have been likely had he sent an email to a few people.
 Instead, he hit his entire community in hopes of someone coming to the rescue, and they did.

 Sales enablement tools aren’t just for individuals with ‘sales’ in their title.
-Instead, it is for everyone within the organization.
-At the end of the day, everyone is enabling the sales team in one way or another so they should have access to a community that can make the sales process as smooth and efficient as possible.
+Instead, they’re for everyone within the organization.
+At the end of the day, everyone is enabling the sales team in one way or another, so they should have access to a community that can make the sales process as smooth and efficient as possible.
 This has to be a commitment to change within an organization in order for it to be a successful implementation.
 Ask yourself if your organization is ready for change.